 Our families do the best they can from their level of consciousness.
 Consequently, no one has a perfect childhood.
 So, we are all dysfunctional to some extent.
-W are prone to act out of fear, anger, or many emotions to our determent.
+W are prone to act out of fear, anger, or many emotions to our detriment.
 As a result, we often find ourselves ill-equipped.
-And so we are not prepared to handle the many challenges of life.
+And so, we are not prepared to handle the many life challenges.
 What can we do?

 Even those considered beautiful, smart, genius, strong, talented, exceptional, or extraordinary are flawed.
-And, although they may reach perfection or excellence, it is fleeting and temporary.
+Although some may reach perfection or excellence, it is fleeting and temporary.

 Everyone eventually uncovers some deficiency, fault, or blemish.
 Sorry to say it, but our bodies are all designed to end in total system failure.
 But perhaps this is another lesson in the experiment of living?
 So, we are perfectly flawed and exquisitely defective.
-That’s the way we are designed.
+That’s part of our design.